dedeadend/Kill-My-Apps/README.md

 This app is designed to terminate running apps to enhance battery life, enhance performance, and eliminate unwanted app activities.

 To make the kill function work, [root] permission is necessary.
-Without it, you can keep using my app, but you have to stop apps manually by touching the target app and selecting "force stop."
+Without it, you can keep using my app, but you have to stop apps manually by touching the target app and selecting "force stop".

 ## 🪶 Features